imtiyazakiwat/gpt4free.github.io/docs/pydantic_ai.md

-# PydanticAI Integration with G4F Client
+## PydanticAI Integration with G4F Client

 This README provides an overview of how to integrate PydanticAI with the G4F client to create an agent that interacts with a language model.
-With this setup, you'll be able to apply patches to use PydanticAI models, enable debugging, and run simple agent-based interactions synchronously.
+With this setup, you'll be able to apply patches to use PydanticAI with G4F, enable debugging, and run simple agent-based interactions synchronously.
 However, please note that tool calls within AI requests are currently **not fully supported** in this environment.

 ## Requirements